 The second most common fraud was online shopping and auction fraud, accounting for 11.79% of all fraud cases in the UK in 2021.

 Application fraud saw over 91,000 reports in 2021 in the UK, and this is excluding mortgage fraud.

 The Most Costly Types of Banking Fraud in the UK

-Financial Investment fraud was the most damaging in the UK in 2021.
-A whopping £318/$381 million was lost to fraud in the UK through this type of fraud.
+Financial investment fraud was the most damaging in the UK in 2021.
+A whopping £318/$381 million was lost in the UK through this type of fraud.